Ben Towse, NUS Postgraduate Committee

 Raiding the pockets of lower- and middle-income graduates

 What will the impact of these retrospective repayment hikes be?
 Andrew McGettigan says about 2 million borrowers will be affected.
-The government projects that graduates on starting salaries of £21,000 or £30,000 would repay an additional £6,100 each over the lifetime of their debt before the remainder is written off at the 30-year mark.
+The government projects that graduates on starting salaries of £21,000 to £30,000 would repay an additional £6,100 each over the lifetime of their debt before the remainder is written off at the 30-year mark.
 Graduates starting at £40k, who would previously have expected to pay off virtually their entire debt before the 30-year mark, will repay just £300 more under the new system.
 And those lucky few starting on £50k will actually pay slightly less in total under the new system than the old one, as the increased repayments will ensure they pay off their debt sooner, before interest accumulates!
 So this policy directly raids the pockets of middle and lower earners, leaving the better-off largely unaffected or even richer.

 The government expects to make £3.2 billion in extra repayments from existing undergrad borrowers, and an unspecified additional amount from future students.
 By comparison, they will make just £35 million out of existing FE borrowers, in part because these students will be repaying out of lower salaries.
 FE loans seem to be included in these changes not because the government has considered a case for doing so, but because it would be bureaucratically too difficult to separate them out of the undergrad-focussed loan system they were bundled into in 2013.
 The consultation gives almost zero attention to the effects on further education.